otm/limes/README.md

 Limes is a Local Instance MEtadata Service and emulates parts of the [AWS Instance Metadata Service](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) running on Amazon Linux.
 The AWS SDK and AWS CLI can therefor utilize this service to authenticate.

+## Warning
+The AWS SDK refreshes credentials automatically when using limes.
+So **all** services will change profile if the profile is changed in limes.

 ##  Installation
 1. Download binary for your architecture from https://github.com/otm/limes/releases/latest
 2. Copy the file to `/usr/local/bin` or appropriate location in PATH